-- (a) Details of all contract opportunities valued at £5,000 or more must be published on YORtender (or other equivalent electronic procurement system used by the Authority).
-Award details must also be published on YORtender contracts register (or other equivalent electronic procurement system used by the Authority). - (b) All contracts valued at £30,000 or more must be advertised on YORtender (or other equivalent electronic procurement system used by the Authority) and, if not invitation only, on Contracts Finder.
-Award details must be published on YORtender (or other equivalent electronic procurement system used by the Authority) and Contracts Finder - (c) All contracts for works, supplies or services valued above the applicable Public Contracts Regulations 2015 Threshold, must be advertised in the UK enotification service Find A Tender, on Contracts Finder and on YORtender (or other equivalent electronic procurement system used by the Authority).
-Award details must also be published on the UK e-notification service Find A Tender, Contracts Finder and YORtender (or other equivalent electronic procurement system used by the Authority). - (d) Procurements through framework agreements need not be advertised unless a mini competition is required in which case advertising will be in accordance with the requirements of the framework agreement.
-Where the mini competition is managed outside of YORtender (or other equivalent electronic procurement system used by the Authority) the subsequent contract award must be added to the contract register on YORtender (or other equivalent electronic procurement system used by the Authority) and, dependent on the value of the contract, the award details must be published in accordance with this section 9.11.
+- (a) Details of all contracts awarded valued at £5,000 or more must be published on SYPAtender (or other equivalent electronic procurement system used by the Authority). - (b) All contracts valued at £30,000 (inclusive of VAT) or more must be advertised on SYPAtender (or other equivalent electronic procurement system used by the Authority) and on the Central Digital Platform.
+Award details must be published on SYPAtender (or other equivalent electronic procurement system used by the Authority) and Central Digital Platform.
+All contracts for works, supplies or services valued above the applicable Procurement Act 2023 Threshold, must be advertised on the Central Digital Platform and on SYPAtender (or other equivalent electronic procurement system used by the Authority).
+Award details must also be published on the Central Digital Platform

+- and SYPAtender (or other equivalent electronic procurement system used by the Authority). - (c) Where contracts have a value over £5,000,000 there is an additional requirement to publish the contract documents (redacted where necessary) and any associated KPI's.
+The KPI scores shall be published as a minimum annually. - (d) Procurements through framework agreements need not be published on the Central Digital Platform.
+If a mini competition is required, publishing will be in accordance with the requirements of the framework agreement.
+Where the mini competition is managed outside of SYPAtender (or other equivalent electronic procurement system used by the Authority) the subsequent contract award must be added to the contract register on SYPAtender (or other equivalent electronic procurement system used by the Authority) and, dependent on the value of the contract, the award details must be published in accordance with this section 10.8 (a) to (c).

-10 INVITATION TO TENDER
+11 INVITATION TO TENDER

-- 10.1 The invitation to tender shall include details of the Authority's requirements for the contract including: - (a) a description of the services, supplies or works being procured. - (b) the procurement timetable including the tender return date and time, which shall allow a reasonable period for the applicants to prepare their tenders. - (c) a specification and instructions on whether any variants are permissible. - (d) the Authority's terms and conditions of contract, form of contract and bond. - (e) the evaluation criteria and sub-criteria including any weightings. - (f) pricing mechanism and instructions for completion. - (g) whether the Authority is of the view that TUPE may apply.

-- (h) form and content of method statements to be provided. - (i) rules for submitting of tenders. - (j) any further information which will inform or assist tenderers in preparing tenders.
+- 11.1 The invitation to tender shall include details of the Authority's requirements for the contract including: - (a) a description of the services, supplies or works being procured. - (b) the procurement timetable including the tender return date and time, which shall allow a reasonable period for the applicants to prepare their tenders. - (c) a specification and instructions on whether any variants are permissible. - (d) the Authority's terms and conditions of contract, form of contract and bond. - (e) the evaluation criteria and sub-criteria including any weightings. - (f) pricing mechanism and instructions for completion. - (g) whether the Authority is of the view that TUPE may apply. - (h) form and content of method statements to be provided. - (i) rules for submitting of tenders. - (j) any further information which will inform or assist tenderers in preparing tenders.

-11 PRE-TENDER SUBMISSION CLARIFICATION
+12 PRE-TENDER SUBMISSION CLARIFICATION

-- 11.1 Where either the Authority or a tenderer seeks to clarify any aspects of the tender documentation adequate time must be allowed for both the clarification question and the response. - 11.2 Clarification questions and responses must be in writing and recorded in a log. - 11.3 In procurements for works, supplies, or services above the applicable Public Contracts Regulations 2015 Threshold, tenders a minimum of 6 days must be allowed between the last clarification response and the tender submission deadline, if this is not possible the tender return deadline should be extended.
-To avoid malicious clarifications being raised with the intention of extending the tender period the Officer should state in the tender documents the latest date that tenderers may raise clarification questions. - 11.4 Unless the clarification is of a confidential nature both the question (anonymised) and the response must be issued to all tenderers.
+- 12.1 Where either the Authority or a tenderer seeks to clarify any aspects of the tender documentation adequate time must be allowed for both the clarification question and the response. - 12.2 Clarification questions and responses must be in writing and recorded in a log.

+- 12.3 In procurements for works, supplies, or services above the applicable Procurement Act 2023 Threshold, a minimum of 6 days must be allowed between the last clarification response and the tender submission deadline, if this is not possible the tender return deadline should be extended.
+To avoid malicious clarifications being raised with the intention of extending the tender period the Officer should state in the tender documents the latest date that tenderers may raise clarification questions. - 12.4 Unless the clarification is of a confidential nature both the question (anonymised) and the response must be issued to all tenderers.

-12 TENDER INVITATION AND SUBMISSION
+13 TENDER INVITATION AND SUBMISSION